Monte Carlo simulation software

-Monte Carlo simulation and risk analysis: What you can learn and how you can benefit
+Monte Carlo simulation & risk analysis: what you can learn & how you can benefit

 Ready for some Monte Carlo?
 No, not the solitaire card game, nor even a trip to the grand casino in Monaco — but rather a Monte Carlo simulation, a way to understand and manage risk and uncertainty using probabilities.

 While the Monte Carlo simulation might have its origin in particle physics, it is now widely used by businesses and decision-makers of all types to analyze risk and uncertainty.
 Monte Carlo simulations are used to estimate return on investment, cope with risks from pathogens or cyberattacks, optimize inventory levels, plan product launches, and much more.